United States Regiments & Batteries > Maine

 June 21 Arrived in Washington

-June Camp on Meridian Hill, Defenses of Washington.
+June Camp on Meridian Hill, in the Defenses of Washington.
 Attached to Howard’s Brigade, Heintzelman’s Division, McDowell’s Army of Northeastern Virginia

 July 21